Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 Treatment will entail polyps removal and further treatment:

-• Polypectomy: the process of removing polyps during the colonoscopy procedure with the help of snare or forceps.
+• Polypectomy: The process of removing polyps during the colonoscopy procedure with the help of snare or forceps.

 • Transanal excision: This operation is done to remove polyps that are low and near anus.